ACHRAf-by/drone_body_detection/README.md

 ### `npm run lint`

 Runs the lint on the code and shows you all the problems (syntax, errors, etc ...).

-## AI Models

-We use two different AI classification models, both using [Tensorflow]([https://duckduckgo.com](https://www.tensorflow.org/)).

-- CocoSSD
-CocoSSD is a model used for object recognition.
-See the Github repository [here](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd).

-- BodyPix
-BodyPix is a model used for human detection and body segmentation.
-See the Github repository [here](https://github.com/google-coral/project-bodypix).

 ## Pipeline